Refugee Training Alliance

 Tekton Training

-A trades and skills training organization connecting displaced populations with hands-on vocational pathways — bridging the gap between language acquisition and real workforce entry.
+A trades and skills training organization connecting newcomers with hands-on vocational pathways — bridging the gap between language acquisition and real workforce entry.

 Digital Education